Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 No, not like that.
-It is there along the coast of.
-Along the west coast of east coast.
-Also you have in fact, Orissa has some of the beach sands.
-It only depends on the process below and the amount of titanium in that.
-Otherwise the sands are available.
-Including Orissa, Andhra Pradesh, Tamil Nadu, Kerala.
+It is there along the coast of — along the west coast of — East coast also you have in fact, Orissa has some of the beach sands.
+It only depends on the processability and the amount of titanium in that.
+Otherwise, the sands are available including Orissa, Andhra Pradesh, Tamil Nadu, Kerala.
 All the beach sands have this titanium content.

 Not in Goa and Mumbai site.